 The District shall be authorized to provide for the planning, design, acquisition, construction, installation, relocation and/or redevelopment of the Public Improvements from its revenue and by and through the proceeds of Debt to be issued by the District.
 The Financial Plan for the District shall be to issue such Debt as the District can reasonably pay from revenue derived from the Maximum Debt Mill Levy and other legally available revenue, within the Maximum Debt Mill Levy Term for Residential Districts.
-The total Debt that the District shall be permitted to issue shall not exceed the total Debt issuance limitation set forth in Section V.A.10 hereof, and shall be permitted to be issued on a schedule and in such year or years as the District determine shall meet the needs of the Financial Plan referenced above and phased to serve development as it occurs.
-All bonds and other Debt issued by the District may be payable from any and all legally available revenue of the District, including general ad valorem taxes and Fees to be imposed upon all taxable property of the District.
+The total Debt that the District shall be permitted to issue shall not exceed the total Debt issuance limitation set forth in Section V.A.10 hereof, and shall be permitted to be issued on a schedule and in such year or years as the District determines shall meet the needs of the Financial Plan referenced above and phased to serve development as it occurs.
+All bonds and other Debt issued by the District may be payable from any and all legally available revenue of the District.
 The District will also rely upon various other revenue sources authorized by law.
 These will include the power to assess Fees, rates, tolls, penalties, or charges as provided in the Special District Act or other State statutes.
 No District will be allowed to impose a sales tax.